 Also, if your competition is dense, native mobile app development is a safer bet because it gives your product a competitive edge.
 Currently, users rarely download new applications.
 Thus, they will always pick the fastest and most convenient app.

 Furthermore, you should remember that you have two approaches to native app development.

 - Developing two apps in parallel

-In this case, you hit the market faster and have better chances at grabbing a bigger audience.
+In this case, you hit the market faster and have better chances of grabbing a bigger audience.
 However, the two apps developed in parallel will most likely have widely different logic and architecture, which will make them harder to support and maintain.

 - Building an Android and iOS apps one after another

 In this case, you can launch the first app, be it for Android or iOS, and then, gather user feedback, analyze data and the app’s performance.
-As a result, you can develop the second app with the new insights in mind.
+As a result, you can develop the second app with new insights in mind.
 In addition, you will already have the app’s architecture and a solid foundation to create the second app much faster.

 Also, s startup or a small company can use the gap between two apps to accumulate more funds required for mobile software development.
 Such an approach can be particularly beneficial for startups.

 If you have a budget, if your app is complex and will have to handle a heavy load, our advice is to go native.
 The better scalability, competitive edge, and high performance that comes along with native app development are worth the price.

 Cross-platform apps are apps that were built on the same foundation but can run on different mobile platforms.
 During cross-platform app development, developers use special frameworks, such as Flutter, Xamarin, React Native, and others, to write a single codebase.
 Then, they compile and optimize the codebase for Android, iOS, or other operating systems.